bwdeleeuw/RepData_PeerAssessment1/PA1_template.md

 ```

-Unzip and read the data, converting the column to their correct types.
+Unzip and read the data

-All processing is done in the read.csv
+All processing is done in the read.csv function, converting the column to their correct data types.

 ```r